yishaiSilver/google-speaks/README.md

 ```

 ## Setup
-Change YOUR_DEVICE'S_NAME_HERE to your device's name.
-Also change 192.168.0.39 to your RPi's (hopefully static) IP address.
+Change "YOUR_DEVICE'S_NAME_HERE" to your device's name.
+Also change "192.168.0.39" in the 24th line to your RPi's (hopefully static) IP address.

 ## Usage